jon-torres/Discord-bot-text-generator/README.md

   python3 bot.py
 ```

-Once the bot is running, the owner or the server members can use the command !textgenhelp to get information about the bot's commands.
+Once the bot is running, the owner or the server members can use the command !textgenhelp – in the chat – to get information about the bot's commands.

 ## Features